 Jackson is pleased he will be leaving a legacy for future cat owners who may face the challenges and heartbreak of feline CRF.
 He’s confident that CSU will continue to do great work in this field and may one day find a cure.

-For more information on planned giving and other giving opportunities to the College, or to get started on making your bequest, contact the Office of Advancement, College of Veterinary Medicine and Biomedical Sciences, at (970) 491-0663; or email firstname.lastname@example.org.
-You also may wish to visit the Office of Gift Planning’s website where you will find a wealth of additional information and interactive estate planning tools.
+For more information on planned giving and other giving opportunities to the College, or to get started on making your bequest, contact the Office of Advancement, College of Veterinary Medicine and Biomedical Sciences, at (970) 491-0663; or email email@example.com; you may also dontate directly to Buttons duh Cat's Legacy fund.

 Apply to CSU |